knative-extensions/eventing-rabbitmq/docs/CONTRIBUTING.md

 # Contribution guidelines

-Glad to hack you onboard on the Knative Eventing RabbitMQ Broker!
+Glad to have you onboard on Eventing RabbitMQ!
 Please refer to Knative's overall [contribution guidelines](https://www.knative.dev/contributing/) to find out how you can help.

 ## Getting started